Standards

 4. solar water heating systems.

-5. fire and lawn sprinkler systems.
+5. fire sprinkler systems.

 6. private waste disposal systems.